krootee/Ghost/MongooseOS/Readme.md

       cd MOSprojectABC
       mos init

+    4) In mos.yml, add the following line

+      platform: esp32

-    4) After making changes to the generated src/main.c file use this to build and flash to board.
+    5) After making changes to the generated src/main.c file use this to build and flash to board.

       mos build
       mos flash